pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 ### Mugs

-Probably not as important as the preceding four topics but if someone’s favourite mug goes missing from the kitchen, they will be upset.
+Probably not as important as the preceding four topics but if my favourite mug goes missing from the kitchen, I will be disappointed, and will begin the search for it in case I _did_ misplace it.

 ## Version Control Systems